gscontras/probLang/chapters/05-vagueness.md

 Implicit in the adjectives model from reft:lassitergoodman2013 is an awareness of the relevant comparison class: expensive for a watch vs. for a sweater.
 But what if we don't know what the relevant comparison class is?
 Take the adjective *tall*: if I tell you John is a basketball player and he is tall, you probably infer that the comparison class is the superordinate category of all people.
 Similarly, if I tell you that John is a gymnast and tall, you probably infer that he is short compared to all people.
 But if I tell you that John is a soccer player and tall/short, you might instead infer that John is tall/short just for the subordinate category of soccer players.
 In an attempt to formalize the reasoning that goes into this inference, [Tessler et al. (2017)](http://stanford.edu/~mtessler/papers/Tessler2017-cogsci-submitted.pdf) augment the basic adjectives model to include uncertainty about the relevant comparison class: superordinate (e.g., compared to all people) or subordinate (e.g., compared to gymnasts or soccer players or basketball players).

 This reasoning depends crucially on our prior knowledge about the relevant categories.
-To model this knowledge, we'll need to intelligent simulate various categories: the heights of all people, the heights of gymnasts, the heights of soccer players, and the heights of basketball players.
+To model this knowledge, we'll need to intelligently simulate various categories: the heights of all people, the heights of gymnasts, the heights of soccer players, and the heights of basketball players.

 ~~~~
 // helper function